h2oai/h2o4gpu/README.md

 ======================
 Three different implementations of the solver are either planned or already supported:

-  1. MATLAB: A MATLAB implementation along with examples can be found in the `<pogs>/matlab` directory.
-  2. C++/BLAS/OpenMP: A CPU version can be found in the file `<pogs>/src/pogs.cpp`.
+  1. C++/BLAS/OpenMP: A CPU version can be found in the file `<pogs>/src/pogs.cpp`.
 POGS must be linked to a BLAS library (such as the Apple Accelerate Framework or ATLAS).
-  3. C++/cuBLAS/CUDA: The GPU version is located in the file `<pogs>/src/pogs.cu`.
+  2. C++/cuBLAS/CUDA: A GPU version is located in the file `<pogs>/src/pogs.cu`.
+To use the GPU version, the CUDA SDK must be installed, and the computer must have a CUDA-capable GPU.
+  3. MATLAB: A MATLAB implementation along with examples can be found in the `<pogs>/matlab` directory.
+The code is heavily documented and primarily intended for pedagogical purposes.

 Problem Classes